DuskoPre/hybrid-search-app/README.md

 ## **Architecture Overview**

-This is a sophisticated search stack that integrates:
+This is a sophisticated search stack that integrates FastAPI with:

 * **Apache Solr** with vector search capabilities
 * **Learning-to-Rank (LTR)** for intelligent re-ranking